-The only thing that may be lacking is the size of the door: it is created for cats, which means it is smaller than a pet door.
+A thing that may be lacking is the size of the door: it is created for cats, which means it is smaller than a pet door.
 If you have a large cat like a maine coon then I am not sure that it would be big enough.
 That is why I have included the larger SureFlap pet door below.

 If you have a big cat then the above cat door may be too small for it so I suggest you take a look at this bigger pet door.

 Besides having a large opening this cat/pet door has a special “raccoon mode” that can be programmed.
 This mode will activate an additional lock which will prevent opening the door by pulling it from outside.
 There have been recorded cases when raccoons have been able to open a cat flap by pulling it from the outside (towards themselves) simulating a cat going outside.
 This lock is placed to prevent such cases.